The project created in this guide can be found in this GitHub repo.

 import "jsr:@supabase/functions-js/edge-runtime.d.ts";

-// Import your task type from your /trigger folder
+// Import the videoProcessAndUpdate task from the trigger folder

 Deno.serve(async (req) => {